labgem/PANORAMA/docs/user/detection.md

 # System Detection Based on Models 🔬
 The `systems` command enables the detection of biological systems in pangenomes using predefined functional models.

-This detection relies on gene family [annotations](annotation.mdene-family-annotation), and a [model](../modeller/modeling.md#models) file defining the the presence/absence of specific function and the genomic organization.
+This detection relies on gene family [annotations](annotation.md#gene-family-annotation), and a [model](../modeller/modeling.md#models) file defining the presence/absence of a specific function and the genomic organization.

 ## Model Detection Workflow ⚙️